Asnivor/MedLaunch/README.md

 * The launcher currently only handles absolute paths correctly.
 Relative path handling may or may not work but this part of the code needs a proper overhaul

 ### To Do
-* Implement data scraping from external sources (thegamesdb etc.)
 * Auto-hide system specific config option controls that are invalid (eg, nes.forcemono etc.)
 * Code option to import existing configuration information from Mednafen config files (default & system specific configs) into the MedLaunch database
 * Option to export config information to Mednafen config files
 * Configure controllers from within MedLaunch
 * Option to bypass all MedLaunch command line parameters (and just use already existing Mednafen cfg files)
-* Scraping of games data from external sources

 This upcoming changes (and many others) can be found in the current roadmap [here](http://medlaunch.asnitech.co.uk/roadmap).